 19 E-mail correspondence with Buzzie Bavasi, June 3, 2005.

-20 Wagenheim, Markusen, and Phil Musick, Who Was Roberto?
-A Biography of Roberto Clemente (Garden City, NY: Doubleday & Co., 1974).
+20 Phil Musick, Who Was Roberto?
+A Biography of Roberto Clemente (Garden City, New York: Doubleday & Co., 1974).
 See also Wagenheim and Markusen.

 21 The game-by-game analysis of the 1954 season was done through box scores of Montreal Royals games, published in The Sporting News in 1954, and cross-checked by SABR member Neil Raymond from box scores in Montreal newspapers.